 Live event viewers are also more likely to engage with the live event itself, as they are increasingly likely to attend the session around 10-15 minutes beforehand, download PDFs related to the event, and research relevant topics after the event.

 What does this show us?
-Interestingly, if not unsurprisingly, people are more likely to stick with a presentation when it is live.
-Whether this is due to a feeling of obligation to the live presenter, or because they can flick through on-demand content their leisure, it's not entirely clear.
+Interestingly, if not unsurprisingly, people are more likely to stick with a webinar when it is live.
+Whether this is due to a feeling of obligation to the live presenter, or because they can flick through on-demand webinar content their leisure, it's not entirely clear.
 But, what is clear is that this should have some bearing on how long your webinars will be.

 So what exactly does this mean for you?
 Well, like so much about webinars, it depends.